GemeenteNijmegen/nijmegen-projen/API.md

 - *Type:* boolean
 - *Default:* false

 Define a GitHub workflow step for sending code coverage metrics to https://codecov.io/ Uses codecov/codecov-action@v3 A secret is required for private repos.
-Configured with @codeCovTokenSecret.
+Configured with `@codeCovTokenSecret`.

 ---